cdamasceno/hyperledger-course/README.md

 ![BAAS](https://cdn-images-1.medium.com/max/1600/1*OwZiPHH00uUO0ALStas1Ew.gif)

-# DOWNLOAD BLOCKCHAIN CONNECTION CREDENTIALS
+# DOWNLOAD BLOCKCHAIN CREDENTIALS CREATE PUB AND PRIVATE KEYS

 1. Launch your blockchain service, and click on connection profile, and view as raw JSON
 2. Scroll all the way down until you see “registrar” and then under “enrollId” will be “enrollSecret”.
 Copy this secret, we will need it for the next step